Tom3s/slow-sort-challenge/README.md

 > The algorithm must be deterministic, meaning that given the same input, it should produce the same output every time.

-> Time complexity analysis and an explanation of the design choices made to intentionally slow down the algorithm are welcome
+> Time complexity analysis and an explanation of the design choices made to intentionally slow down the algorithm are welcome [(example)](https://github.com/cs-ubbcluj-ro/slow-sort-submission/blob/main/README.md)

-> Extra smiles for well-documented and readable code
+> Extra smiles for well-documented [(example)](https://github.com/cs-ubbcluj-ro/slow-sort-submission/blob/main/README.md) and readable code (don't use single letter variable names please)

 > The algorithm must be functional and able to correctly sort a list of integers in ascending order.